I’ll never forget the first time I experienced these two pedals in the same room.

 While it didn’t set out to copy anything specific, it created its own legacy.

-What I find really fascinating, is how these two pedals, born in different decades with different goals, ended up defining the “blues overdrive.”
+So you’ve got two pedals, born in different decades with different goals, that ended up defining the “blues overdrive” between them.

 Core Sound Characteristics